andrewlavaia/Animated-Algorithms/readme.md

 ## Summary

 Animated algorithms is a webpage that animates some of the standard computer science algorithms.
 The goal is to provide a visual aid as to how the standard computer science algorithms work in practice.
 All of the algorithms have been written in JavaScript.
+ES 5 was chosen for maximum portability.

 ## Sources